thiha9ng/OpenDocvivid/README.md

 ## OpenDocvivid

-OpenDocvivid is a modern, AI‑powered document and video understanding platform.
+OpenDocvivid is a modern, AI-powered tool for generating videos from documents.
 It helps you upload content (documents, web pages), process it with large language models, and generate vivid videos.

 ## Screenshot